 World War II

-When the Japanese invaded Japan in 1937, the two sides once again united in order to fight the Japanese.
-This continued throughout World War II.
-However, the two sides still hated each other.
+When the Japanese invaded China in 1937, the CPC and the Kuomintang once again united in order to defend their homeland.
+This uneasy alliance continued throughout World War II, but the two sides still hated and mistrusted each other.

 The Civil War Renewed

 After the end of World War II in 1945, the two sides resumed their civil war.
-With American support, Chiang Kai-shek moved his soldiers to the major cities of China.
+With American support, Chiang Kai-shek took control of China's major cities.
 However, the CPC was heavily funded by the Soviet Union and quickly gained support in the rural areas.

 The CPC launched an assault in Northern China where the Soviets had control.
 The Soviets helped them by letting them have the weapons left by the Japanese.
 For the first few years the United States tried to broker a peace between the two sides where the country would be split.
 However, neither side was willing to give in.